Bashkir alphabet: Arabic alphabet

 In July 1921, the 2nd All-Bashkir Congress of Soviets decided to create their own script for Bashkir as the state language of the Bashkir ASSR.
 In December 1922, the Congress formed a commission for the development of a new official alphabet and spelling at the ASSR's Academic Center of the People's Commissariat of Education.

-The commission adapted the Arabic alphabet to the needs of Bashkir phonology.
-The commission excluded some letters and normalized the spelling of vowels.
-The new writing system used a hamza (ﺀ) above vowels at the beginning of words.
-For those letters that represented both a consonant and a vowel, a stress sign (a vertical line) would be placed under the letter (ٸٖول – ул (he), ٸول – үл (die)).
+This alphabet remained in use until the official adoption of Latin alphabet in 1930.